 Property # 6 (Independence, MO (KC))

-Rent paid on time and no repairs on this one either.
+After sitting vacant for a few months, the new tenant finally moved in.
+And on top of that, they signed a 2 year lease.
+So this one should go back to becoming a cash cow soon.
+Unfortunately, I have been having communication issues with the property manager on this one lately which is very concerning for me.
 This is the last turnkey rental property I purchased located in the Kansas City area.
 I bought this in late October 2015.
 I purchased this property also for CASH FLOW purposes only.
 I am not expecting appreciation gains on this one.
-Satisfied!

 Property # 7 (Indianapolis, IN)

-Rent paid on time and no repairs on this one.
-The lease on this one is set to expire in June 2017, so 3 months from now however the tenant has already reached out to my PM about extending another year.
-This one was the one I wanted to convert to an airBnb but if the tenant wants to stay I am going to have to let him.
-The tenant has been great so far and I don’t want to ruin that.
+Rent paid on time and zero repair requests.
+This one was the property I originally wanted to convert to an airBnb but since the tenant renewed the lease I never did so I ended up converting property #8 into an airbnb instead.
+This tenant has been great so far and I don’t want to ruin that.
 Easy cash flow baby!!

 Liabilities: These are self-explanatory so I wont dive too deep into these however I would like to include the items below for informational purposes.